MCDReforged/MCDReforged/docs/source/customize/handler.rst

    <[Builder]Steve> Hello
    <[Builder]Steve> !!MCDR status

-For the default vanilla handler, ``[Builder]Steve`` is not a illegal player name.
+For the default vanilla handler, ``[Builder]Steve`` is an illegal player name.
 Luckily all possible prefixes of the players in the server follows the same format ``[Prefix] PlayerName``.
 So it's possible to make a dedicated handler for the server

-For example, the following codes above creates a handler than is able to handle username in this server
+For example, the following codes above creates a handler than is able to handle player names in this server

 .. code-block:: python